-On May 15, 2014, the Company, subject to TSXV and NTI approvals and the completion of a definitive agreement (the "Definitive Agreement"), entered into a letter of intent (the "LOI") with Inukshuk Exploration Inc. to acquire 100% of Inukshuk.
-Inukshuk owns a 100% interest in the Hood River Property which covers 8,015 hectares in Nunavut through a 20 year renewable MEA dated June 1, 2013, issued by the NTI.
-The Hood River Property is located approximately 530 kilometres north-northeast of Yellowknife and 125 kilometres west of Bathurst Inlet.
+On May 15, 2014, the Company, subject to TSXV and Nunavut Tunngavik Incorporated ("NTI") approvals and the completion of a definitive agreement (the "Definitive Agreement"), signed a letter of intent with Inukshuk Exploration Inc. ("Inukshuk") to acquire 100% of Inukshuk.
+Inukshuk owns a 100% interest in the Hood River Property through a 20-year renewable mineral exploration agreement dated June 1, 2013, issued by the NTI.
+The Hood River Property covers 8,015 hectares in Nunavut and is located approximately 530 kilometres north-northeast of Yellowknife and 125 kilometres west of Bathurst Inlet.

-Pursuant to the LOI terms the Company acquired 100% of the outstanding shares of Inukshuk by issuing Inukshuk shareholders (the "Vendor") and their assigns 8,000,000 common shares of the Company upon receipt of TSXV approval (received September 18, 2014) for the transaction.
+Pursuant to the letter of intent terms the Company acquired 100% of the outstanding shares of Inukshuk by issuing Inukshuk shareholders (the "Vendors") and their assigns 8,000,000 common shares of the Company upon receipt of TSXV approval (received September 18, 2014).
 In addition to the share payment WPC is obligated to fulfil the following commitments:

-- a) Enter into a 3% net smelter returns ("NSR") royalty agreement (the "Royalty") with the Vendor on the terms outlined below; - b) Complete a technical report, prepared in accordance with NI 43-101 Standards of Disclosure for Mineral Projects, on the Hood River Property (complete); - c) Pay all costs incurred to complete the transaction contemplated in the LOI; - d) Maintain the property in good standing for the period the LOI is in effect and ensure that in the event the transaction is terminated prior to a Definitive Agreement the Hood River Property is returned to the Vendor with at least two years of assessments filed and 2 years, calculated from the next anniversary date, of NTI payments in place; and - e) Engage one of the Vendors as Project Manager on the Hood River Property while the LOI is in effect.
+- a) Enter into a 3% net smelter returns ("NSR") royalty agreement (the "Royalty") with the Vendors on terms outlined below; - b) Complete a technical report, prepared in accordance with NI 43-101 Standards of Disclosure for Mineral Projects, on the Hood River Property (complete); - c) Pay all costs incurred to complete the transaction contemplated in the LOI; - d) Maintain the property in good standing for the period the LOI is in effect and ensure that in the event the transaction is terminated prior to a Definitive Agreement the Hood River Property is returned to the Vendors with two years of assessments filed and 2 years, calculated from the next anniversary date, of NTI payments in place; and - e) Engage one of the Vendors as project manager on the Hood River Property while the LOI is in effect.